Sigma-dev/unity_course_3d/README.md

-# My first VampireSurvivor-like in Bevy
+# My first 3d Game in Unity

 ## 0. Before the course